The Secret of Kells

-The film is an Irish-French-Belgian co-production animated by Cartoon Saloon, which premiered on 8 February 2009 at the 59th Berlin International Film Festival.
+The Secret of Kells premiered on 8 February 2009 at the 59th Berlin International Film Festival.
 It went into wide release in Belgium and France on 11 February, and Ireland on 3 March.
-It was nominated for the Academy Award for Best Animated Feature, but lost to Pixar's Up.
+It was distributed by Gébéka Films in France, Kinepolis Film Distribution in Belgium and Buena Vista International in Ireland.
+The film received positive reviews and was nominated for the Academy Award for Best Animated Feature, but lost to Pixar's Up.
+The film is the first installment in Moore's "Irish Folklore Trilogy", preceding the films Song of the Sea (2014) and Wolfwalkers (2020).
+All three were nominated for the Academy Award for Best Animated Feature.